Henry L. Stimson: Atomic bomb

 As Secretary of War, Stimson took direct and personal control of the entire atomic bomb project, with immediate supervision over Major General Leslie Groves, the head of the Manhattan Project.
 Both Roosevelt and Truman followed Stimson's advice on every aspect of the bomb, and Stimson overruled military officers when they opposed his views.

 One example of Stimson using his authority in this regard is an episode in which Stimson changed the list of potential targets for the first (and if necessary second) attacks on Japan using the new atomic bombs produced by the Manhattan Project.
 The original target list included the city of Kyoto, a place of immense cultural and historical significance to the Japanese people.
 While Kyoto may have satisfied the military criteria for a useful target, Stimson objected, declaring in a meeting of the Interim Committee on June 1, 1945, "...there was one city that they must not bomb without my permission and that was Kyoto."

 Stimson's reasons for this decision have been obscured by popular myth.
-One well-traveled story is that Stimson didn't want to bomb Kyoto because he had spent his honeymoon there, and presumably had a nostalgic or sentimental attachment to the city (this motive is one of the only assertions made by Stimson's character in the hugely popular 2023 film Oppenheimer).
+One well-traveled story is that Stimson didn't want to bomb Kyoto because he had spent his honeymoon there, and presumably had a nostalgic or sentimental attachment to the city.
 This anecdote comes from American diplomat and scholar Edwin O. Reischauer in My Life Between Japan and America (1986).
 There is no concrete evidence for this version of events, nor is there any record of Stimson ever expressing such a motive.
 Stimson did travel briefly to Kyoto in 1926, and spent a night there in 1929 as well, but both of these visits were more than 30 years after he and his wife married.

 In his personal diary, Stimson recorded his concern that annihilating such an important cultural site could generate long-lasting hostility among the Japanese people, which could in turn make Japan more friendly to the Soviet Union.
 In July 1945, while attending the Potsdam conference between Truman, Churchill and Stalin, which took place only two weeks before the first atomic bomb was dropped, Stimson wrote:

 I again gave [Truman] ...my reasons for eliminating one of the proposed targets.
 He again reiterated with the utmost emphasis his own concurrence on that subject, and he was particularly emphatic in agreeing with my suggestion that if elimination was not done, the bitterness which would be caused by such a wanton act might make it impossible during the long post-war period to reconcile the Japanese to us in that area rather than to the Russians.